Larry vs. Michael J. Fox: Themes

-Release and reception
+Release

-"Larry vs; Michael J. Fox" first aired on September 11, 2011.
+"Larry vs. Michael J. Fox" first aired on HBO on September 11, 2011.
 In the United States, the episode was watched by 2.04 million viewers during its original broadcast.
 It received a 1.0% share among adults between the ages of 18 and 49, meaning that it was seen by 1.0% of all households in that demographic.
 According to TV by the Numbers, "Larry vs. Michael J. Fox" was one of the highest rated Curb Your Enthusiasm broadcasts in seven years.
 A teaser for the eighth season released in April, 2011, contained a scene from the episode, with Larry bumping into Fox, onto which a joke about Parkinson's ensues.
 Another teaser released the following month also showcased Fox's role in the episode.
+The episode was first released on home video in the United States on June 5, 2012, in the Complete Eighth Season DVD box set.

+Reception

 The Hollywood Reporter detailed that fans of Curb Your Enthusiasm immediately deemed "Larry vs. Michael J. Fox" to be an instant classic following its airing, with many praising its humor and use of Greg's character.
 Actress Alison Sweeney called the episode "hilarious" for Fox's role.
 Bradford Evans of Vulture gave the episode a mixed review, feeling it was missing the aspect of connecting the whole season's arc together, something other Curb Your Enthusiasm season finales often did.
 Despite feeling it lacked coherence in its narrative, Evans felt the episode's ending gag was a strong way to finish off an otherwise disappointing season.
-Writing for The A.V.
-Club, Meredith Blake reacted much more positively towards the episode, finding Fox's "self-deprecating" cameo and the humorous scenes with Greg to be among its best aspects.
+Reacting much more positively to the episode, Meredith Blake, writing for The A.V.
+Club, found Fox's "self-deprecating" cameo and the humorous scenes with Greg to be among its best aspects.
 However, he also critiqued the season as a whole for being uneven in quality, feeling the ending could be interpreted as the series "jumping the shark".
 The Guardians Paul Owen was equally mixed on the episode, finding the plot around Greg to be humorously over-the-top and describing Fox's storyline to not "always hit the right note" comedically.
 Owen gave praise towards Leon's line about Larry and Fox being a fair fight as the best moment of the episode.